panda1103/NeoaPred/README.md

-## NeoaPred - Neoantigen Prediction: a deep-learning framework for deciphering tumor neoantigen based on surface and structural features of peptides
+## NeoaPred: a deep-learning framework for deciphering tumor neoantigen based on surface and structural features of peptides

 ## Table of Contents: